dbt-labs/docs.getdbt.com/website/docs/docs/building-a-dbt-project/building-models/configuring-incremental-models.md

 id: "configuring-incremental-models"
 ---

-## What is an incremental model?
+## About incremental models

-Incremental models are built as tables in your data warehouse – the first time a model is run, the table is built by transforming _all_ rows of source data.
-On subsequent runs, dbt transforms _only_ the rows in your source data that you tell dbt to filter for, inserting them into the table that has already been built (the target table).
+Incremental models are built as tables in your data warehouse.
+The first time a model is run, the table is built by transforming _all_ rows of source data.
+On subsequent runs, dbt transforms _only_ the rows in your source data that you tell dbt to filter for, inserting them into the target table which is the table that has already been built.

 Often, the rows you filter for on an incremental run will be the rows in your source data that have been created or updated since the last time dbt ran.
 As such, on each dbt run, your model gets built incrementally.

 Using an incremental model limits the amount of data that needs to be transformed, vastly reducing the runtime of your transformations.
 This improves warehouse performance and reduces compute costs.

-## How do I use the incremental materialization?
+## Using incremental materializations

 Like the other materializations built into dbt, incremental models are defined with `select` statements, with the materialization defined in a config block.
 ```sql
 {{